-Recently I watched Paul vs. Paul, i.e., Senator Ron Paul and Nobel Prize winner Paul Krugman on television, helplessly discussing how to remedy our economy.
+Recently, I watched Paul vs. Paul, i.e., Senator Ron Paul and Nobel Prize winner Paul Krugman, on television, as they helplessly discussed how to remedy the economy.
 Their debate only confirmed my conviction that there is no cure for the economic situation the world is suffering from.
-The German economy, often taken as an example that still works, mainly thrives on export.
-That makes the situation worse for the euro because our European trade partners finance their balance of trade deficits by making more debts.
+The German economy, often regarded as a model that still works, primarily thrives on exports.
+This exacerbates the problem for the euro, as our European trade partners finance their trade deficits by incurring more debt.
 And what to think about my country that will loan 20 billion euros on the money market in these fat years of low unemployment and high tax revenues to keep this year's federal budget in balance?

-That even Germany is not keeping to the strict norms of the European fiscal pact, has given newly elected French president François Hollande the idea of asking for fresh, i.e., borrowed money to stimulate the European economy just like Paul Krugman had said on television that it should be done in the States.
+That even Germany is not adhering to the strict norms of the European fiscal pact has given newly elected French President François Hollande the idea of asking for fresh, i.e., borrowed money to stimulate the European economy, just as Paul Krugman had suggested on television should be done in the United States.
 Printing euros is easy, but where does that fresh money go?
-We know that the euros Greece has received so far out of the Eurozone bailout fund were used to keep the Greek bank system afloat.
-I guess the money François is asking for he has already earmarked to finance the re-lowering of the age of retirement in France from 62 to 60 years as he has promised.
+We know that the euros Greece has received so far from the Eurozone bailout fund were used to keep the Greek banking system afloat.
+I suppose the money François is asking for has already been earmarked to finance the lowering of the retirement age in France from 62 to 60 years, as he has promised.

-In the States, there is no age for retirement.
+In the United States, there is no mandatory retirement age.
 Contrary to me, who was forced to retire at the age of 65, many of my American friends continued working beyond that age.
-Let's hope that the financial stimulus Paul Krugman has asked for in the States will be used to create new jobs.
+Let's hope that the financial stimulus Paul Krugman has requested in the United States will be used to create new jobs.

-New jobs are needed in Europe too, especially in Spain, where many young people are unemployed.
-Their No future outlook is social dynamite!
+New jobs are also needed in Europe, particularly in Spain, where many young people are currently unemployed.
+Their 'no future' outlook is social dynamite!
 So again, with all the pressure building up, the end of Merkosysm is near, and public spending will heap more debts on the already unbelievable accumulated amount.

 I shall end my story with a personal anecdote.
-When I wanted to build a house in my young years, I needed a mortgage and consulted several banks for offers.
+When I was young, I wanted to build a house and needed a mortgage, so I consulted several banks for offers.
 One was particularly advantageous.
-When I asked the guy why my monthly installments would be so low compared with the proposals of the other banks, he answered, "O, you just pay the interest rate.
+When I asked the guy why my monthly installments would be so low compared with the proposals of the other banks, he answered, "Oh, you just pay the interest rate.
 There is no back-payment."
 I said, "But then my children will inherit my debts."

-In those days, such a situation was unacceptable for me, so I chose the classical variant with another bank paying interest and amortization.
-Would I have acted the same in today's situation, knowing inflation would water down my children's debts?
+At that time, such a situation was unacceptable to me, so I opted for the classical variant with another bank paying interest and amortization.
+Would I have acted the same in today's situation, knowing that inflation would erode my children's debts?

 *